kevquirk/fuckedweb/index.md

 ## Discovering Web 1.0 content in a Web 2.0 world
 GeoCities is long gone.
 It's dead, Jim.
 But there are still ways of discovering netizen generated content, despite all the shit I've written about above.

-[Neocities](https://neocities.org) is a modern day implementation of GeoCities and it's chock full of a great sites that would have fitted nicely into the Internet of the 90s and 00s.
+[Neocities](https://neocities.org) is a modern day implementation of GeoCities and it's chock full of a great sites that would have fit nicely into the Internet of the 90s and 00s.

 {: .full-bleed}
 ![Neocities website browser](/assets/images/neocities-browser.webp){: loading="lazy"}